-- (a) is experiencing family and domestic violence; and - (b) needs to do something to deal with the impact of the family and domestic violence and it is impractical for the employee to do that thing outside their ordinary hours of work.
+- (a) is experiencing family and domestic violence; and - (b) needs to do something to deal with the impact of the family and domestic violence and it is impractical for the employee to do that thing outside their work hours.

 Note: The reasons for which an employee may take leave include making arrangements for their safety or the safety of a family member (including relocation), attending urgent court hearings, or accessing police services.